A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

 Neither the proof of Theorem~A nor the characterization of the subspace of eigenfunctions of $\TO_s^\fast$ that corresponds to period functions---and hence Maass cusp forms---uses Selberg theory.
 Therefore these results allow us to classify some of the zeros of the Selberg zeta function purely within this transfer operator framework and independently of the use of a Selberg trace formula.

-Theorem~A, more precisely Theorems~\ref{thm:main_finite}, \ref{thm:main_theta} and \ref{thm:main_nonco} below in combination with the characterization of Maass cusp forms as eigenfunctions of the slow transfer operators $\TO_s^\slow$, yields answers to these questions and provides, for Hecke triangle groups other than $\PSL_2(\R)$, the first result of this kind.
-As already mentioned, for the case that $\Gamma=\PSL_2(\Z)$ and $\chi$ is the trivial one-dimensional representation even more is known due to the combination of \cite{Lewis_Zagier, Chang_Mayer_transop, Chang_Mayer_period, Bruggeman, Deitmar_Hilgert}.
+Theorem~A, more precisely Theorems~\ref{thm:main_finite}, \ref{thm:main_theta} and \ref{thm:main_nonco} below in combination with the characterization of Maass cusp forms as eigenfunctions of the slow transfer operators $\TO_s^\slow$, yields answers to the questions in \eqref{Q1}-\eqref{Q4} and provides, for Hecke triangle groups other than $\PSL_2(\Z)$, the first result of this kind.
+As already mentioned, for the case that $\Gamma=\PSL_2(\Z)$ and that $\chi$ is the trivial one-dimensional representation even more is known due to the combination of \cite{Bruggeman, Chang_Mayer_period, Chang_Mayer_transop, Lewis_Zagier, Deitmar_Hilgert}.
 We comment on it in more details in Section~\ref{remarks} below.

 The restriction to Hecke triangle groups allows us to actually prove a stronger statement than Theorem~A. Each Hecke triangle group commutes with a certain element $Q\in\PGL_2(\R)$ of order $2$, which acts as an orientation-reversing Riemannian isometry on $\h$.
-This exterior symmetry is compatible with the transfer operators, and hence induces their splitting into the odd parts $\TO_s^{\slow,-}$ and $\TO_s^{\fast,-}$ as well as the even parts $\TO_s^{\slow,+}$ and $\TO_s^{\fast,+}$, respectively.
-If $\Gamma$ is cofinite, $\chi$ is the trivial character and $\Rea s \in (0,1)$ then the sufficiently regular eigenfunctions with eigenvalue $1$ of $\TO_s^{\slow,+}$ respectively of $\TO_s^{\slow,-}$ (equivalently the eigenfunctions with eigenvalue $1$ of $\TO_s^\slow$ that are invariant respectively anti-invariant under the action of $Q$) are isomorphic to the even respectively odd Maass cusp forms for $\Gamma$ \cite{Moeller_Pohl, Pohl_spectral_hecke}.
-The Selberg-type zeta functions for the even respectively odd spectrum of $\Gamma$ equal the Fredholm determinant of the transfer operator families $\TO_s^{\fast,\pm}$ \cite{Pohl_spectral_hecke}.
+This exterior symmetry is compatible with the transfer operators, and hence induces their splitting into odd parts $\TO_s^{\slow,-}$ and $\TO_s^{\fast,-}$ as well as even parts $\TO_s^{\slow,+}$ and $\TO_s^{\fast,+}$.

+If $\Gamma$ is cofinite, $\chi$ is the trivial character and $\Rea s \in (0,1)$ then the sufficiently regular eigenfunctions with eigenvalue $1$ of $\TO_s^{\slow,+}$ (equivalently, the eigenfunctions with eigenvalue $1$ of $\TO_s^\slow$ that are invariant under the action of $Q$) are isomorphic to the even Maass cusp forms for $\Gamma$.
+Likewise, the eigenfunctions with eigenvalue $1$ of $\TO_s^{\slow,-}$ (equivalently, the eigenfunctions with eigenvalue $1$ of $\TO_s^\slow$ that are anti-invariant under the action of $Q$) are isomorphic to the odd Maass cusp forms for $\Gamma$ \cite{Moeller_Pohl, Pohl_spectral_hecke}.
+The Fredholm determinant of the transfer operator family $\TO_s^{\fast,+}$ equals the Selberg-type zeta function whose zeros encode the even part of the spectrum of $\Gamma$, and the Fredholm determinant of $\TO_s^{\fast,-}$ equals the Selberg-type zeta function of the odd part of the spectrum of $\Gamma$ \cite{Pohl_spectral_hecke}.

 Instead of Theorem~A we show its strengthend version that considers separately the odd and even transfer operators.

 \begin{thmBnn} Let $\Gamma$ be a (cofinite or non-cofinite) Hecke triangle group, $\chi$ a finite-dimensional unitary representation of $\Gamma$, and $\Rea s > 0$, and suppose that $\TO_s^{\slow,\pm}$ and $\TO_s^{\fast,\pm}$ are the associated families of slow/fast even/odd transfer operators.
 Then the real-analytic eigenfunctions with eigenvalue $1$ of $\TO_s^{\slow,+}$ (respectively $\TO_s^{\slow,-}$) that satisfy a certain growth condition are isomorphic to the eigenfunctions with eigenvalue $1$ of $\TO_s^{\fast,+}$ (respectively $\TO_s^{\fast,-}$). \end{thmBnn}